scipy-conference/scipy_proceedings/papers/shujie_fan/pmda.rst

 In simple cases, just wrapping a user supplied function is enough to immediately use PMDA but the package also provides a documented API to derive from the :code:`pmda.parallel.ParallelAnalysisBase` class.
 We showed that performance depends on the type of analysis that is being performed.
 Compute-intensive tasks such as the RDF calculation can show good strong scaling up to about a hundred cores on a typical supercomputer and speeding up the time to solution for hours in serial to minutes in parallel should make this an attractive solution for many users.
-For other analysis tasks such as the RMSD calculation and other similar ones (e.g., simple distance calculations), a single multicore workstation seems sufficient to achieve speed-ups on the order of 10 and HPC resources would not be useful.
+For other analysis tasks such as the RMSD calculation and other similar ones (e.g., simple distance calculations), a single multi-core workstation seems sufficient to achieve speed-ups on the order of 10 and HPC resources would not be useful.
 But thanks to the design of Dask, running a PMDA analysis on a laptop, workstation, or supercomputer requires absolutely no changes in the code and the user is free to immediately choose the computational resource that best fits their purpose.